 Q. How do I choose the right cantilever racking system?

-A. Step 1 – Determine the weight of what you are storing on your Cantilever so you know how much capacity it will need to handle.
+A. Step 1 – Determine the weight of what you will be storing so you know how much capacity it will need to handle.

-Arm Capacity = Load Weight / Number of Arms Per Level
+Arm capacity formula = Load Weight / Number of Arms Per Level

-Upright Capacity = Number of Arms Per Side x Load Per Arm
+Upright capacity formula = Number of Arms Per Side x Load Per Arm

-Step 2 – Measure your facility and determine the Height and Length limitations for Uprights.
-Take into account the limitations of your forklifts in these measurements.
-Also measure inventory to determine the necessary lengths needed for Arms.
-As a guideline, inventory should never hang over the edge of a Cantilever Arm.
+Step 2 – Measure your facility and determine the height and length limitations for your uprights and take your forklifts into account in these measurements.
+Also measure inventory to determine the necessary lengths needed for arms because inventory should never hang over the edge of a cantilever arm.

-Q. Why does the structural cantilever tower state double sided when all I want is single sided cantilever?
+Q. Why is the structural cantilever tower double sided when I want single sided cantilever?

 A. All structural cantilever towers are punched on both sides of the I-beam.
 This allows you to bolt the bases to both sides.
 If the total number of bases matches the total number of towers, it’s single sided.
 If the base total is double the amount of towers, it’s double sided.

-Q. Is the cantilever arm capacity shown the amount per arm or per shelf?
+Q. Is the arm capacity shown the amount per arm or per shelf?